About Device Wifi & Certificate Based Authentication

 Explanation of diagram

-Some organisations use software such as Jamf, Microsoft InTune or Entrust to manage their systems for them.
-Microsoft Intune can be used alongside Microsoft Cloud PKI to manage certificates on devices.
+Organisations may use software such as Jamf, Microsoft Intune, or Entrust.
+Microsoft Intune can work with Microsoft Cloud PKI to manage certificates.

-Please note GovWifi doesn’t offer support for third party software.
+Note: GovWifi doesn’t offer support for third-party software.

 More Information